thorpej/CoPicoVision/README.md

 a compatible part, and there are open source tools for programming them, so the design is still very accessible.

-There are two "vintage" parts that are required for the CoPicoVision:
+There are three "vintage" parts that are required for the CoPicoVision:
 * A 4MHz-capable Z80 CPU in a DIP-40 package.
 * A TI SN76489AN sound chip.
+* A General Instrument AY-3-8910 sound chip (a Yamaha YM2149 will probably also work, but I don't have any to try).
+This is only needed if you want to be able to play SGM games; regular ColecoVision games will work without it.

-Eventually, I'd like to replace the SN76489AN with an emulated part, (almost certainly using a Pi Pico), but for now the real thing needs to be sourced.
+Eventually, I'd like to replace the SN76489AN and AY-3-8910s with emulated parts, (almost certainly using a Pi Pico), but for now the real thing needs to be sourced.

 Obviously, with the Z80 now being EOL'd, that poses a bit of a snag.
 Luckily, I have a stash of modern CMOS Z80s, and this design will also accept a vintage